skill-forger/git-training/01. Version Control/README.md

   made and why.
 * **Best Practice:** Commit early, commit often, and write meaningful commit messages.

+### HEAD

+**HEAD** in Git points to the current commit or branch you're working on, acting as a pointer to the tip of your active branch.
+It tells Git "where you are" in the repository, so commands like git commit or git log know which snapshot to reference or update

+**Normal HEAD**
+HEAD typically attaches to a branch, like main or develop, meaning it indirectly points to the latest commit on that branch.For example, running git status shows "on branch main," and new commits advance both the branch and HEAD together.

+**Detached HEAD**
+HEAD becomes "detached" when you check out a specific commit hash, tag, or remote branch directly, rather than a branch name.
+In this mode, HEAD points straight to that commit; any new commits risk being lost unless you create a branch to save them

+**Remote HEAD**
+When talking about HEAD in a Remote Repository (like on GitHub or origin), it serves a slightly different purpose.
+It represents the default branch of that repository, usually `main` or `master`.

+- The default branch determines the content you see automatically when accessing the repository
+- Only the owner of the repository and anyone has the valid permission can change the default branch
+- In your local repository, the remote HEAD is represented with the `origin` prefix

 ### Branching and Merging

 * **Branch:** A branch is a lightweight, movable pointer to a commit.
 It allows you to create an independent line of